-- These courses must have been completed within the last five (5) years. - 2.
-Academic standing of π probation \mathbb{L} or π suspension \mathbb{L} at other institutions is considered in the evaluation of the applicants. - Completion of the Dental Hygiene academic core curriculum does not guarantee an interview or admission to the Dental Hygiene program. - C. Students must furnish ACT scores - 1.
+- 2. Academic standing of "probation" or "suspension" at other institutions is considered in the evaluation of the applicants. - 3.
+Completion of the Dental Hygiene academic core curriculum does not guarantee an interview or admission to the Dental Hygiene program. - C. Students must furnish ACT scores - 1.
 ACT score may be from the national administration of the test or the residual. - 2.
-Applicants who took the ACT prior to October 1989 will have their results converted to the scores.
+Applicants who took the ACT prior to October 1989 will have their results converted to the Enhanced ACT scores.
 (A score of 15 prior to October 1989 converts to an 18 on the Enhanced ACT.) - II.
 Selection of students: - A. Students having completed the majority of prerequisites will receive preference.
-Students are selected based on the number of prerequisite courses successfully completed, ACT, GPA and an interview. - B. Selected applicants will be invited for a personal interview by the Dental Hygiene Admission Committee. - C. Meeting the minimum requirements listed above does not guarantee any applicant an interview or admission to the Dental Hygiene program. - Upon acceptance, the applicant must submit a college approved health form.
-STUDENTS NOT SELECTED FOR ADMISSION MUST REAPPLY BEFORE MARCH 2ND OF THE NEXT YEAR. - III.
-Transfer Students: - A. Must meet all of the requirements for general admission and special Dental Hygiene admission criteria. - B. Must be eligible for immediate readmission to the college last attended. - IV.
+Students are selected based on the number of prerequisite courses successfully completed, ACT, GPA and an interview. - B. Selected applicants will be invited for a personal interview by the Dental Hygiene Admission Committee. - C. Meeting the minimum requirements listed above does not guarantee any applicant an interview or admission to the Dental Hygiene program. - D. Upon acceptance, the applicant must submit a college approved health form.

+STUDENTS NOT SELECTED FOR ADMISSION MUST REAPPLY BEFORE MARCH 2ND OF THE NEXT YEAR.

+- III.
+Transfer Students: - A. Must meet all of the requirements for general admission and special Dental Hygiene admission criteria. - B. Must be eligible for immediate readmission to the college last attended.

 All statements related to admission criteria or announcements of the present policies are subject to revisions.